 Even if you have multiple fdisk partitions, the INTERACTIVE UNIX System is installed on only one.
 This partition is itself subdivided into a number of sections that are sometimes referred to in technical documents as partitions.
 To avoid confusion, we refer to these subdivisions of the INTERACTIVE UNIX System partitions as subpartitions, since they are divisions of the fdisk partition on which the INTERACTIVE UNIX Operating System is installed.
 Both types of partitions are described in the following section.

-9.4.2 Device Naming Conventions for Partitions on Fixed Disks ccontroller_numberddisk_numberspartition_number ccontroller_numberttarget_number[1 logical unit number]ppartition_number
+Device Naming Conventions for Partitions on Fixed Disks

 A fixed disk device name associated with an INTERACTIVE UNIX System partition has the following format: